Now what are we shooting AT?

 Field archery: consists of rambling through the woods on a path to shoot at 5 ring black and gold targets that you find on your stroll.
 These target can have the distance marked or they can be unmarked depending on the round being shot.
-A variant of this is 3D Archery.
+Every single course will be unique as these courses typically use rough terrain to make shots more….. challenging! ;o) A variant of this is 3D Archery.
 Roughly the same as field but instead of a ring target, you shoot at 3D foam animals.
 Basically a representation of hunting with a bow.
 This is legal in the UK as foam does not have feelings … at least not yet.
 Click here for more information and humour if archery in a natural setting takes your fancy.

 (Note: Actual hunting with a bow was prohibited by law in the UK in 1965.
 In the most up-to-date Wildlife and Countryside Act 1981, its legal status remained unchanged.)

 Flight Archery: Just how far can you shoot an arrow?
 The basic premise of flight archery is to shoot arrows as far as possible.
 Person with the longest walk to collect their arrow … wins.
-Archery equivalent of taking a walk to the shops in state of the art, hi-tech footwear.
+Archery equivalent of taking a walk to the shops after slipping on your state of the art, hi-tech footwear.
 Distances achievable with a bow can be quite surprisingly long.
 Also, the one form of archery where shooting into the ground no where near where you were aiming isnt actually a bad thing.
 Interested in a nice walk/gossip coupled with a little arrow finding? then click here

 Golf Archery: Not a joke!
 In the US archers can and do shoot against golfers with very few changes in rules.
 It is however wise not to cross the fairway if archers are addressing their shot and ball thieves had better be quick!
 Not very common in the UK.
 A little more information about this rare form of archery can be found here